Caitlin Davies

 Caitlin Davies (born 6 March 1964) is an English author, historian, journalist and teacher.
+She has written several books about social history and women's history.
+Her historical works have focused on swimmers, female prisoners, female criminals, and female private investigators.

+Family and early life

-Her parents are Hunter Davies and Margaret Forster, both well-known writers.
+Caitlin Davies was born on 6 March 1964, the daughter of Hunter Davies and Margaret Forster, both well-known writers.
 Hunter Davies wrote regularly about Caitlin and her brother Jake and sister Flora in a weekly Punch magazine column which ran in the 1970s, giving a broad insight into their upbringing.
-In her youth she was also frequently referred to by Auberon Waugh in his Private Eye diary.
+In her youth she was also frequently referred to by Auberon Waugh in his Private Eye diary, where he ran a persistent campaign to have her marry Prince Charles.

-Davies has written several books about social history and women's history.
-Her historical works have focused on swimmers, female prisoners, female criminals, and female private investigators.

 Life in Botswana

-Davies was associated with Botswana since 1990 when she met her husband, the former Botswana MP Ronald Ridge, while studying for a Master's degree in English at Clark University, Worcester, Massachusetts.
+Davies was associated with Botswana from 1990 when she met her husband, the former Botswana MP Ronald Ridge, while studying for a Master's degree in English at Clark University, Worcester, Massachusetts.
 Relocating to Botswana and working as a teacher, and then a freelance journalist, she wrote for Botswana's first tabloid newspaper The Voice and then as editor of The Okavango Newspaper.
 She was twice arrested as a journalist, once for "causing fear and alarm", and acquitted.
 In 2000, she received an award from the Media Institute of Southern Africa (MISA) "in recognition for consistent and outstanding journalistic work".

 While living in Botswana, Davies wrote the novel Jamestown Blues and the historical work The Return of El Negro.
 The victim of a brutal assault and rape, she was active in research concerning domestic violence in Botswana.
 She was a founder member of Women Against Rape (WAR) in Maun.